Hemp 101: All About Hemp

 There opportunities for hemp products to enrich our lives exist many areas of society.
 The historical use as paper and clothing is poised for a comeback.
 Hemp paper is much more environmentally friendly than wood sourced paper, and can be recycled twice as many times.
 Clothing derived from hemp is considered by many to be more comfortable and longer lasting than traditional materials.
 More forward looking applications include plastics which are biodegradable, biofuel which is easier to grow than corn or wheat, and an innovative concrete replacement known as hempcrete.
 This all leads to the innovation that is grabbing all the headlines: hemp extract.

 You’ve seen it on the news and possibly heard about it from your friends or coworkers.
 Hemp derived CBD extract has rapidly been growing in popularity and the applications are as broad as can be.
 Utilizing the naturally occurring cannabinoids as well as other components of the hemp plant such as terpenes and flavonoids, the natural wellness community has been flocking to CBD infused products for years.
 At Premium CBD Supply we are big believers in the ability of hemp extract and CBD to enrich our lives.
-Whether you are discovering CBD for the first time, or if you are a veteran user, we invite you to browse our wide catalog of CBD tinctures, CBD topicals, hemp edibles, hemp pet products, and CBD vape juice and CBD cartridges.
+Whether you are discovering CBD for the first time, or if you are a veteran user, we invite you to browse our wide catalog of CBD tinctures, CBD topicals, hemp edibles, and hemp pet products.
 We are committed to providing the very best online CBD store experience to every customer, and guarantee personalized customer service to ensure that buying CBD online with Premium CBD Supply is a breeze.
 Now is the perfect time to enjoy our wide selection of hemp derived CBD products, and experience firsthand the industry leading shipping service that is sure to keep you coming back time and time again!